cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/basic-feature/protocol/transport-streaming/thrift_streaming.md

 NOTE:
 1. Kitex will send the trailer frame \(which means the stream is closed\) after the method handler returns; there's no need for biz code to call stream.Close() manually.
 2. Newly started goroutines should have panic-recover logic in business code
-3. io.EOF returned by Recv call indicates that the client has finished sending
+3. `io.EOF` returned by Recv call indicates that the client has finished sending

 Example code: [kitex-examples:thrift_streaming/handler.go#L34](https://github.com/cloudwego/kitex-examples/blob/v0.3.1/thrift_streaming/handler.go#L34)

 ###### Stream Client

-注：
 Note:
 1. Newly started goroutines should have panic-recover logic in business code
 2. After the client finishes sending, it should promptly call stream.Close\(\) to inform the server.
-3. A non-nil error \(including io.EOF\) returned by Recv indicates that the server has finished sending \(or encountered an error\)
+3. A non-nil error \(including `io.EOF`\) returned by `Recv` indicates that the server has finished sending \(or encountered an error\)
-    1. It's when Kitex records the RPCFinish event \(Tracer depends on this event\).
+    1. It's when Kitex records the `RPCFinish` event \(Tracer depends on this event\).
-    2. If the client and server have another termination method, streaming.FinishStream\(stream, err\) should be called manually to record the RPCFinish event.
+    2. If the client and server have another termination method, `streaming.FinishStream(stream, err)` should be called manually to record the RPCFinish event.

 Example code: [kitex-examples:thrift_streaming/client/demo_client.go#L119](https://github.com/cloudwego/kitex-examples/blob/v0.3.1/thrift_streaming/client/demo_client.go#L119)